Genivia/ugrep/README.md

                   options -A, -B, and -C.

            --no-hidden
-                  Do not search hidden files and hidden directories.
+                  Do not search hidden files and directories.

            --no-mmap
                   Do not use memory maps to search files.
 By default, memory maps